Vertebral Tumors

 SPECIALIST.
 NEUROSURGERY DEPARTMENT

-The most frequent vertebral tumor usually comes from neoplasms in other parts of the body that extend over a distance.
+The most common vertebral tumour usually originates from neoplasms in other parts of the body that spread distantly.
 This is known as metastasis.
-The most frequent come from the prostate, breast, lung, and kidney.
+The most frequent are from the prostate, breast, lung, and kidney.

-Although the vertebral tumor sits on the bone, if it grows a lot it can affect the stability of the vertebrae or fracture the bone, but it can also compress the nervous system, causing pain and/or neurological deficits.
-For these reasons, whether benign or malignant, they can cause a risk to the patient's life.
+Although the vertebral tumour sits on the bone, if it grows too large it can affect vertebral stability or fracture the bone, but it can also compress the nervous system, causing pain and/or neurological deficits.
+For these reasons, benign or malignant, they can be life-threatening.

 A PERSONALIZED MEDICINE